Jacob-Topp/bbc-tech-news-clone-site/README.md

 # bbc-tech-news-clone-site

 Clone created whilst learning fundamentals of CSS.
+Intention was to replicate appearence and function of https://www.bbc.co.uk/news/technology

+The BBC site has since changed its layout.
+An image of the site layout at the time of creation can be found in the "BBC tech news clone site - Original" image.